rocky/elisp-decompile/README.md

 it might just be easier to understand LAP and disassemble than write this code.

 Most people don't know LAP.
-From working with it so far and from seeing what the decompiler has to do, I am pretty convinced that those who say they understand it still would have to do a lot of time-consuming tedious work to decipher things.
+From working with it so far and from seeing what the decompiler has to do and how intricate it is, I am pretty convinced that those who say they understand LAP have to do *a lot* of time-consuming tedious work to decipher things.

 This is what computers were invented for.
-They do this stuff very fast compared to a human.
+They do this stuff very fast compared to humans.

 Here are some simple examples: